ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     address this limitation, we need to extend the class and add the necessary nodes to both the serializer and parser which will be added in the subsequent releases.
 -   Provide APIs to configure visibility/disabled state of toolbar buttons for a rich text editor.
--   Allowing the user to dynamically increase the height of the editor component like the resize property of `nimble-text-area`.

 ### Risks and Challenges